Newcastle Local Municipality elections

 The Newcastle Local Municipality council consists of sixty-seven members elected by mixed-member proportional representation.
 Thirty-four councillors are elected by first-past-the-post voting in thirty-four wards, while the remaining thirty-three are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
-In the election of 3 August 2016 the African National Congress (ANC) won a majority of forty-one seats on the council.
+In the election of 1 November 2021 the African National Congress (ANC) lost its majority, winning a plurality of 22 seats.
+As of July 2024, the party has since lost five seats in by-elections, dropping to 17 seats, with the Inkatha Freedom Party (IFP) earning a plurality of 23 seats.

 Results

 The following table shows the composition of the council after past elections.

 December 2000 election

 The following table shows the results of the 2000 election.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 August 2016 to November 2021 by-elections

 In a by-election held on 5 April 2017, a ward previously held by the ANC was won by an independent candidate.
 Council composition was reconfigured as seen below: